2018 Deadline to Appeal the Board of Equalization is Sept. 17

 When filing an appeal, any evidence previously submitted to the Assessor during your initial protest, which you wish to have considered at your hearing, must be resubmitted to the Board of Equalization.
 Submit all documents in duplicate, including any you may bring directly to the hearing.
 The Board of Equalization is not affiliated with the Assessor’s Office.
 All documents submitted become part of the record and cannot be returned.

 All petitioners can request data supporting the Assessor’s valuation from the Assessor’s office.
-Within three working days of the receipt of your written request, the data supporting the Assessor’s valuation shall be available to you at the Assessor’s Office, Boulder County Courthouse, 1325 Pearl Street, 2nd Floor.
+Within three working days of the receipt of your written request, the data supporting the Assessor’s valuation shall be available to you at the Assessor’s Office, Iris Building, 1333 Iris Ave.
 For more information, call the Assessor’s Office at 303-441-3530.

 How do I file an appeal?

 - Complete and sign the back of the Notice of Determination.
-Submit all documents and evidence in duplicate by Sept.
-15 and keep a copy for your records (you will need three copies total of each document)
+Submit all documents and evidence in duplicate by the deadline and keep a copy for your records (you will need three copies total of each document)

 - Include the following with your petition (attach extra sheets if necessary):